brainstem-org/brainstem_support/docs/datamodel/stem/project.md

 ## Introduction

-Projects serve as an overall way to group subjects, datasets, and collections together.
+Projects serve as an overall way to group subjects, sessions, and collections together.
 A project can be used to relate experiments for publications, describe day-to-day experiments, or share experimental data with collaborators.
 Projects define the overall permissions level of most other content.

 ## Fields